-These supposed restrictions, however, are a legal fig leaf which does little to cover the naked illegality of the NSA, as more revelations have come to light.
-The NSA data is not just being used to survey terrorists, but is also being used by the DEA to prosecute drug dealers and the IRS to prosecute tax cheats.
-Once the information is obtained through NSA surveillance, then legal warrants are issued to make it appear as if it were legally obtained.
+These supposed restrictions, however, are a legal fig leaf which does little to cover the naked illegality of the NSA’s surveillance, as more revelations have come to light.
+The NSA data is not just being used to surveil terrorists, but is also being used by the DEA to prosecute drug dealers and the IRS to prosecute tax cheats.
+Once the information is obtained through NSA surveillance, then legal warrants are issued to make it appear as if it was legally obtained.

-Even the distinction between foreign and domestic seems to be meaningless, when it is reported that data can be stored and analyzed if it is encrypted.
+Even the distinction between foreign and domestic seems to be meaningless, when it is reported that the NSA stores and analyzes data if it is encrypted.
 In other words, domestic communications which the sender wants to keep private are treated just like foreign communications and are subject to surveillance.

 The NSA can build profiles on the communications of virtually anyone in the world who uses the internet (or an AT&T phone or Verizon cell phone in the US).
 While the current use of this surveillance to conduct the war on terror, such as illegal drone strikes, secret no-flight lists and prosecution of humanitarian groups sending aid to the MiddleEast, is very worrisome, it is far more worrisome how this surveillance is starting to be used to prosecute drug dealers and catch tax dodgers, since the information is filtering out to other government agencies.
 Just as worrisome is the way that the information is being shared with US allies, such as Great Britain.
 The undeclared war that the US government is conducting against whistle-blowers and journalists who reveal the scope of the NSA surveillance is similarly disturbing, because it shows how far the state is willing to go to protect its illegal activities.